Do you tolerate poor behavior?

 Take charge of tax season

 Imagine setting guidelines regarding tax season.
 You work manageable hours.
 And, you no longer stretch your days for last minute requests.
 Prior to tax season, you decide to avoid tax season burnout.
 This means not accepting more work than you can handle.
-You may feel sorry for clients with last minute rush jobs, but you don’t need to rescue them.
+You may feel sorry for clients with last minute rush jobs, but you’re not obligated to rescue them.

-You’re habitual last minute clients will challenge your new boundaries.
+Expect your habitual last minute clients to challenge your new boundaries.
 Because of that, you’ll need to say no and stick to your guns.
-Like anything, setting boundaries improves with practice.Don't tolerate clients who fail to respect your boundaries.
+Like anything, setting boundaries improves with practice.Don't tolerate #accounting clients who fail to respect your boundaries.
 Instead, cut them loose.
 Read full post. #getpaidwhatyoureworth Click To Tweet

-Keep a list of the clients who habitually miss deadlines or ignore your communications.
-For those clients who fail to respect your boundaries, cut them loose.
+The accounting professionals I work closely with keep a list of the clients who habitually miss deadlines or ignore communications.
+The clients who fail to respect boundaries are cut loose.
 This opens room for new clients who value and respect you.
+And, it reduces your frustration.

 Say what you mean